-During the modern era of the independent republic at times when the U’wa have felt a great sense of threat to their existence they have resorted to collective suicide.
-This mass renunciation of life in the face of the loss of their last refuge on earth is thought to be an act of resistance, and a decision to follow the destiny of mother nature, rather than to continue living and play witness her agony.
+During the modern era of the independent republic at times when U’wa have felt a great sense of threat to their existence they have resorted to collective suicide.
+This mass renunciation of life in the face of the loss of their last refuge on earth is thought to be an act of resistance, and a decision to follow the destiny of mother nature, rather than to continue living and play witness to her agony.

-Unlike their previous campaign in the 1990s which charged Occidental petroleum with failing to carry out prior consultation with the community, this time the U’wa are steadfast in their refusal to engage in this process with ECOPETROL.
-This decision taken by the U’wa is based on their belief that the worldviews of both parties with regards to what constitutes human development; well being and prosperity are inherently incompatible and conflicting.
-The examples presented by the cases of other indigenous communites who participated in the process but whose demands were not respected, leading to the eventual loss of their territories, is also cited as a reason for the U'was non-participation (Actualidad etnica, 2007)
+Despite the successes of the late 1990s in halting the oil prospecting activities of Occidental Petroleum, U’wa subsequently currently experienced similar issues with the state-owned petroleum company ECOPETROL and its plans to carry out oil exploration on ancestral territories in the zones of Siriri and Catleya, in the region of Sarere.
+Unlike their previous campaign in the 1990s which charged Occidental petroleum with failing to carry out prior consultation with the community, this time U’wa are steadfast in their refusal to engage in this process with ECOPETROL.
+This decision taken by U’wa is based on their belief that the worldviews of both parties with regards to what constitutes human development, well–being and prosperity were inherently incompatible.
+The examples presented by the cases of other indigenous communities which participated in consultation processes but whose demands were not respected, leading to the eventual loss of their territories, also informed the community’s refusal to participate.

 Minorities and indigenous peoples in